chtiflo78/3D-curves/README.md

 # 3D-curves by Florent Spriet (alias chtiflo78)
-Nice 3D curves using matplot
+Nice 3D curves using matplot in Python